rixx/books.rixx.de/data/reviews/jack-london/the-call-of-the-wild/index.md

 ---

 Arctic animal adventures!
 I loved this book to the point that I can't say if it is any good, or if it was just exactly right for me at the time.
-London's writing feels like there's a trick somewhere that gets me to like it.
+London's writing is like there's a trick somewhere that gets me to like it.
 But it's very reliable and enjoyable, so I'm not complaining.